nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 After the `UiManager` reads in the user command, `NusMaze` makes use of the `Parser` to interpret the user command and it will instantiate a new Command object to execute the command.

-The Sequence diagram shown below is of a scenario where the user inputs an `"invalid input"`.
+The Sequence diagram shown below is of a scenario where the user inputs an `invalid input`.
 It will allow you to get a better understanding of how the `Parser` class interacts with `NusMaze` and `UiManager`.

 ![img.png](images/Parsersequencediagram.png)